Tanza3D/scripts/README.md

 # scripts
 helpful scripts i put together for my own use

+## update-discord.sh
+this script updates Discord and Discord Canary on Manjaro and other Linux distros you'll have to have installed them through another package manager beforehand for everything to register right, i'm pretty sure

 ## create-vhost.sh
 this script is used to create an apache2 vhost for a domain or subdomain